EXPLAINER: How Congress will count Electoral College votes

 After a teller reads the certificate from a state, any member can stand up and object to that state’s vote on any grounds.
 But the presiding officer will not hear the objection unless it is in writing and signed by both a member of the House and a member of the Senate.

-If there is such a request, then the joint session suspends and the House and Senate go into separate sessions to consider it.
+If there is such a request, then the joint session suspends and the House and Senate go into separate sessions to consider it for up to two hours.
 For the objection to be sustained, both chambers must agree to it by a simple majority vote.
 If they do not both agree, the original electoral votes are counted with no changes.
+This process repeats each time there is an objection.

 The last time such an objection was considered was 2005, when Rep. Stephanie Tubbs Jones of Ohio and Sen. Barbara Boxer of California, both Democrats, objected to Ohio’s electoral votes, claiming there were voting irregularities.
 Both the House and Senate debated the objection and easily rejected it.
 It was only the second time such a vote had occurred.